View the top 6 stories to look out for this week (16-20 January) plus our key company earnings schedule.

-Wednesday & Friday: UK economic data this week is set to underscore a strong end to 2016, with strong retail sales, rising wages and low unemployment, but rising inflation is likely to prompt a modest slowdown in 2017.
+Wednesday & Friday: UK economic data this week is set to report a solid end to 2016, with strong retail sales, rising wages and low unemployment, but rising inflation is likely to prompt a modest slowdown in 2017.

 How will the ECB address the German asset bubble?

 Thursday: While the European Central Bank expanded its range of QE options in December, it's unlikely to do anything this week.
 A sharp rise in German and EU inflation has already brought about a backlash in Germany, with calls for an end to the current low interest rate and QE policy.